lliu1871/book/binf8441/_sources/chap9.md

 ### Akaike Information Criterion (AIC)

-The LRT can only be applied to the nested models.
-In addition, the LRT tends to favor the complex model, because LRT is solely based on the likelihood score and the complex model always has a higher likelihood score.
+The LRT tends to favor the complex model, because LRT is solely based on the likelihood score and the complex model always has a higher likelihood score.
 AIC is a more general measure of "model fit" by penalizing the complexity of the model to avoid overfitting the data,

 $$
 \text { AIC }=-2 \text { loglikelihood }+2 p
 $$

-where $p$ is the number of parameters, measuring the complexity of the model, and loglikelihood measures the goodness of fit of the model to the data.
-Given a collection of putative models, the best model is the one with the lowest $A I C$.
+where $p$ is the number of parameters, measuring the complexity of the model, and loglikelihood measures goodness of fit of the model to the data.
+Given a collection of putative models, the best model is the one with the lowest $AIC$.

 ### Bayes Information Criterion (BIC)